 As a side note, the attention given to Clouds is partially due to the (coincidental but) simultaneous development in interests in green computing.
-Green computing may not be the most critical architectural design point [13], but if green practices arise naturally then that is an advantage.
-A natural way to construct a Cloud is ab initio and thus there is significant scope to utilize green locations and green energy sources.
-It is conceivable that current social and political trends may lead to a situation where green computing considerations play an important role along side technical ones; we are not advocating green computing either, but surely, the alignment of industrial trends and academic computing cannot be harmful for either.
-It is important to mention that for the purposes of this paper, we do not venture into the analysis of business models associated with Clouds; our focus is on Clouds as technology.
+Green computing may not be the most critical architectural design point [6], but if green practices arise naturally then that is an advantage.
+A natural way to construct a Cloud is ab initio, and thus there is significant scope to utilize green locations and green energy sources1.
+It is conceivable that current social and political trends may lead to a situation where green computing considerations play an important role along side technical ones; we are not advocating green computing trends or technologies - for that matter we are not advocating Cloud computing either, but surely, the alignment of industrial trends and academic computing cannot be harmful for either.